hemna/aprsd-exporter/README.md

 All metrics include labels for `host`, `app`, and `callsign`.

+## Grafana Dashboard

+A pre-built Grafana dashboard is available for quick setup:

+1. Import the dashboard JSON file (`grafana-dashboard.json`) into Grafana
+2. Select your Prometheus data source
+3. The dashboard will automatically populate with APRSD metrics

+The dashboard includes panels for:
+- Packet rates (RX/TX)
+- Memory usage
+- Packet type distribution
+- Top active callsigns
+- Thread status and performance
+- Plugin metrics
+- Key statistics

-For detailed information on creating Grafana dashboards and PromQL queries, see the [Grafana Dashboard Guide](docs/source/grafana.md).
+For detailed information on creating custom Grafana dashboards and PromQL queries, see the [Grafana Dashboard Guide](docs/source/grafana.md).

 ## Project Links